seanpmaxwell/model-initializer/README.md

   - `bool`: `false`
   - `date`: the current datetime as a `Date` object.
   - `for values ending with "[]"`: an empty array.
-  - `obj`:
+  - `obj`: See the objects section below.
-    - If there is a props key: The default value will be an object generated by the `props` key.
-    - If there is no prop key: If an object type is not optional, nullable, or an array, then you must supply a valid default to prevent a bad object from getting attached.
-Object arrays will just use an empty array as the default.
-If an object is nullable then `null` will be used as the default.
   - `pk` and `fk`: `-1`

-### `obj` and `any` types
-- If you have an an object with a distinct set of properties you should use the `obj` type which requires the `props` key.
-- If you have a dynamic object you might want to use the `any` type.
-Technically it can be used for any type but beyond dynamic objects there's really no point.
-If you use a named type-map with `any` type in the schema you will still have typesafe (but not necessarily runtime safe) `pick` functions.
-- **IMPORTANT, DANGER** Using `pick` with the `any` type is potentially unsafe cause `props` is not a required property.
-If you want to use `pick` with an `any` you need to know (based on your particular context) if `pick` is safe to use.
-- `refine` and `default` are both required with `any` (although `default` is not required for `?any`) and must still return a type-safe value.
-The `refine` function will be all that is used for validation (but for the `default` value and the `new`/`isValid` functions).
-- `?any` exists and will allow an optional type.
-- `null` is always a valid value for `any` items.
-If you don't want to allow null check for it in the `refine` function.
+### Objects (`type: 'obj'`)
+- Some terminology: <b>static-object</b> is for objects with a distinct set of properties (i.e. a mapped-type alias, interface, or object returned from an object-literal) while <b>dynamic-object</b> refers to objects without specified keys like `Record<string, unknown>`, `object` etc.
+- Typesafety enforces that static-objects must specify their properties in the `props` key while dynamic-objects must supply a `refine` function.
+- static-objects default value is defined in their schema, but for dynamic-objects you need to define your own default value.
+If a dynamic-object is not optional, then a default value is required.

 ### Enums
-- For enum types you can set the type to `enum` and pass an enum-object to the refine prop.
+- For enum types you can set the type to `enum` and pass an enum-object to the `refine` prop.
 This will make sure that the value is a value in the enum and it will also set the first value in the `enum` as the default value when `new` is called.
 - Technically you can pass any object to `refine` when the type is an enum.
 With typescript generics there was not way (that I could find) to enforce a particular enum type.
 So make sure you use the correct enum object when using this feature.
 `{ type: 'enum', refine: SomeEnum }`

 ### Arrays, Dates, and String formats
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.
-- Any validate date whether string or number will pass the date validation test.
+- Any format for a date, such as string or number, will pass the date validation test if its a valid date.
 If you want it converted to a `Date` (or some other) object use the `trans` function.
 - If you want to set a format for strings use can use the optional `format` property.
 Each format also includes a default value as well.
 The current formats and their defaults are:
   - `email`: `''` (Note that an empty string counts as a valid email)
   - `color` (a hexcode) `'#ffffff'`